Skip to content

 4. Send your first question.

-List the tables in this data source and describe the main fields of each table.
+Show me the tables in this datasource and explain the main fields of each.

-When you see schema inspection, SQL execution, and result outputs, the local path is working.
+When you see schema inspection, SQL execution, and result output, the path is working.

 Resume the latest server session: